bostondiditeam/ros/README.md

 ```

-4. run all from ros launch
+4. run all from ros launch(For launching all related ros nodes)
 ```
 # please change the bag_DIR and bag parameters according to your local environment.
 # for pedestrain detection, run the following roslaunch